"Or Matias is marvelous"

 - David Rooney, The Hollywood Reporter

-Growing up, Or participated in numerous classical chamber music festivals worldwide.
-At age 16, Or worked closely with violin legend Itzhak Perlman at The Perlman Program in Shelter Island.
+Or holds a BM from The Juilliard School, and an MFA from NYU, where he received a Dean's Fellowship, and full scholarship for his studies.
+Or worked closely with violin legend Itzhak Perlman at The Perlman Program in Shelter Island.
 Other festivals include Musica Mundi in Belgium, The Banff Festival in Canada, Gijon International Piano Festival in Spain and the Music Academy of the West in California.
-Master classes and lessons include Yoheved Kaplinsky, Maxim Vengeroff, and the Takacs Quartet, to name a few.
 While at Juilliard, Or studied piano with Prof. Julian Martin.
 Previously he studied with Dr. Sharon Mann and Ms. Hadassah Gonen.
-He also holds a Masters of Fine Arts from NYU, where he received a Dean's Fellowship, and full scholarship for his studies.
-He is proudly endorsed by Yamaha.